Welcome to Solomon!

 Functionally speaking, there are several other timeless dynamics to remember as we create the form of the ask.
 People give to people justified by a cause.
 People want to know concretely how you most need help.
 People love being part of what God is doing.

-So we know that our ask needs to include:
+So we know that our ask needs to include the following:

 • The why behind the ask